 Quick Column Summary: Concrete wall crumbling away from foundation Fix it for $15 or less Link to repair column Brandon Stone, who hails from Moncton in the great maritime province of New Brunswick, Canada, is desperate.
 Here's why: "I have a concrete wall on my 40-year-old foundation that is crumbling.
 I was told it was built […]

-DEAR TIM: I live in a house with a concrete block foundation.
-I think the outside of the block has a decorative stucco on it because the exterior of the block is not smooth.
-Some of the exterior is crumbling and I wonder if my foundation is going to fail.
-Can the damage be repaired? […]
+Quick Column Summary: Stucco on block is crumbling Could be a defect in the block How to make repair mix Use cement paint for a good bond DEAR TIM: I live in a house with a concrete block foundation.
+I think the outside of the block has a decorative stucco on it because the exterior […]

 DEAR TIM: I'm building a new home and two concrete block piers toppled over when a ladder was leaned against one.
 The one pier crashed into the second one.
 Why did this happen and what could have prevented it?
 I thought concrete block was the smart product to use for my foundation and home, but […]

 Footers are a very important structural component of a house.
 In most cases, the footer is the only part of the house that touches the earth.
 Footers are commonly called spread footers because they spread the weight of the house over a wider area than if you just poured the foundation walls allowing them to touch the ground.

 Concrete piers are vertical structural elements that support the weight of a building or structure.
 Their design and installation must consider the weight being supported and the frost line in your area.
 There are preformed concrete pier forms that provide you with the properly shaped concrete pier foundation.

 A crack in a concrete foundation can be a sign of serious structural issues, problems with the soil, or just a minor concrete crack.
 Hiring an structural engineer could actually save you money in the long run.